 Mohit Soni is a rider by heart, a driver by head, who loves both, bikes and cars.
 He loves to share knowledge he gains and never wants to stop experimenting with his bike or any other 2-wheeler he gets his hands on.
 Going flat out is the only addiction he can’t get over.
 He wants to own a BMW 1M, BMW K1300R, G63 AMG and a Porsche 911 Turbo S to his garage as his daily rides one day.
 Mohit dreams to race at the prestigious race track, the Isle of Man TT on any litre class bike he could get, because it’s all about speed rather than a brand.
 Mohit also dreams of owing a McLaren F1 and wants to blast through Europe on it, spending most of the time in Germany.
 But right now he has a Pulsar and wants to explore every beautiful corner of India on it.

 Nischal Gadhavarjula is an automobile enthusiast hailing from Visakhapatnam.
-The zeal for automobiles drove him to take Mechanical Engineering for his bachelors and currently he is working in the automotive segment with IC engine design as his profession.
+The zeal for automobiles drove him to take Mechanical Engineering for his bachelors.
+Currently he is working in the automotive segment.
 He loves riding his Honda CBR250R and often goes for rides leaving the world behind.
+Nischal dreams to drive a Bugatti Veyron on Ehra Lessien.
+He also dreams to be a part of an episode on Top Gear with Jeremy Clarkson, James May and Richard Hammond.
 Apart from that, his hobbies include playing the guitar and singing songs.
 He also gave stage shows during his B.Tech days.
-Presently he writes articles for MotorBeam as he wants to spread his word in the automotive world.
+Add Nischal On Facebook

 Parth Gohil is a petrolhead since childhood and a passionate photographer.
 He dreams of owning a BMW 530d M-Sport and a Lamborghini Aventador, both cars offering a tremendous outburst of speed and handling.
 His current ride is a humble Chevrolet Spark.
 Parth also likes taking part in motorsport activities such as the Maruti Autocross, etc. An avid gamer, he can be found playing on his Playstation when he’s not writing about cars.